 Since the cable’s installation, cross-median fatalities have decreased on interstates from approximately 50 a year down to less than 10.

-A study on Interstate 70 showed that guard cable helped stop cars from going into opposing lanes 94 percent of the time.
+Studies have shown that guard cable has prevented vehicles from going into opposing lanes over 95 percent of the time.

 In 2002, with only limited miles of guard cable installed on I-70, there were 24 cross-median fatalities.
 In 2008, preliminary statistics show there was only one such fatality.